 In cases of central spinal stenosis due to arthritic change, spinal curvature or vertebral misalignment, symptoms may be progressive and gradually build to reach an eventual terrible degree.

 Symptoms of CES may be experienced immediately or may evolve and worsen over time.
+Severe lower back pain and sciatica typically begin the condition.
+Patients may not be able to stand or walk well or at all.

 Bladder or bowel problems are usual indicators of CES.
 Symptoms may include the inability to prevent eliminating waste (incontinence), or the inability to eliminate at all (constipation).